bitfield/script/CONTRIBUTING.md

 # Coding standards

 A library is easier to use, and easier for contributors to work on, if it has a consistent, unified style, approach, and layout.
-Here are a few hints on how to make a `script` PR which will be accepted right away.
+Here are a few hints on how to make a `script` PR that will be accepted right away.

 ## Tests